Bayesian Inference for Stationary Points in Gaussian Process Regression Models for Event-Related Potentials Analysis: Simulation Study

-Results reported below were obtained by fitting DGP models with zero mean and SE covariance function \eqref{eq:SEcov}.
-Data were centered prior to the analysis.
-When fitting our {\it single-DGP} method, we imposed a flat $Unif(0, 2)$ prior on $t$ and a vague $IG(1/2, 1/2)$ prior on $\sigma^2$.
-Although not of primary interest in our motivating data application, the estimation of the regression function is also considered in the simulations, where an equally-spaced test grid of length 100, $\{x^*_j\}_{j = 1}^{100}$, is used for visualization and quantitative comparison.

 Our {\it single-DGP} setting treats the location of the stationary points as random and unknown and, furthermore, assumes that there is one stationary point only, $t$.
 As previously remarked, imposing one stationary point results in curves with at least one stationary point.
-This strategy, therefore, avoids the issue of mis-specifying the number of stationary points by letting the model learn number and locations of the stationary points.
-To illustrate this point, we compare performances with two additional settings.
+This strategy, therefore, avoids the issue of mis-specifying the number of stationary points by letting the model learn the number and their locations.
+In this simulation, we compare performances of single-DGP with two additional settings.
 In one setting we assume that one has prior knowledge about the number of stationary points and some knowledge about their locations.
 In particular, here we assume two stationary points, $t_1$ in the interval $(0, 1)$ and $t_2$ in $(1, 2)$.
 We then assign prior distributions $t_1\sim Unif(0, 1)$ and $t_2\sim Unif(1, 2)$.
 We call this setting {\it multiple-DGP}.
 In the Supplementary Material, we provide a description of an adaptation of our MCEM algorithm to this multiple-DGP framework.
-This scenario can be problematic in practical applications of the method, particularly when the number of stationary points is over-specified, since forcing zero derivatives when the true function is indeed not flat will result in distorted fitted curves.
-We also consider an {\it Oracle-DGP} setting, where we assume that the number of stationary points and their locations are known and incorporated into the model via the constraint $f'(0.436) = 0$ and $f'(1.459) = 0$.
-This scenario is unrealistic; however, we include it to evaluate the improvement in estimating the regression function when such information is provided, with respect to a standard GPR.
+We also consider an {\it Oracle-DGP} setting, which assumes the number of stationary points and their locations known and incorporated into the model via the constraint $f'(0.436) = 0$ and $f'(1.459) = 0$.
+Both scenarios are unrealistic; however, they allow to compare estimation performances of our method with respect to situations where some prior/oracle information is given.
+Lastly, we consider a standard Gaussian process regression (GPR) that employs an empirical step to estimate stationary points from the sampled curves, as briefly described below.